-This subtitle may be cited as the “Maternal Health Resources and Access Act of 2021”.
+This subtitle may be cited as the “Maternal Health Resources and Access Amendment Act of 2021”.

 Sec.
 5042.
-Definitions.
+The District of Columbia Health Occupations Revision Act of 1985, effective March 25, 1986 (D.C.
+Law 6-99; D.C.
+Official Code § 3-1201.01 et seq.) is amended as follows:

+(a) The Table of Contents is amended by adding a new section 672 to read as follows:

+“Sec.
+672. Reimbursement for doula services.”.

+(b) Section 101 (D.C.
+Official Code § 3-1201.01) is amended as follows:

+(1) Existing paragraph (6C) is redesignated as (6D).

+(2) A new paragraph (6C) is added to read as follows:

-For the purposes of this subtitle, the term: (1) “Doula” means an individual approved by the Department of Health to provide culturally competent and continuous physical, emotional, and informational support to the birthing parent during pregnancy, labor, birth, and postpartum, including:
+“(6C) “Doula” means an individual certified by the Board of Medicine to provide culturally competent and continuous physical, emotional, and informational support to a birthing parent during pregnancy, labor, birth, and postpartum, including:

-(A) Providing continuous and culturally competent support to pregnant individuals and their families, including surrogates and adoptive parents;
+“(A) Providing support to pregnant individuals and their families, including surrogates and adoptive parents;

-(B) Conducting prenatal and postpartum visits;
+“(B) Conducting prenatal and postpartum visits;

-(C) Accompanying pregnant individuals to health care and social service appointments;
+“(C) Accompanying pregnant individuals to health care and social service appointments;

-(D) Connecting individuals to medical, community-based, or government funded resources, including those addressing social determinants of health; and
+“(D) Connecting individuals to medical, community-based, or government funded resources, including those addressing social determinants of health; and

-(E) Providing support to individuals following either the loss of pregnancy or birth of a child up to one year.
+“(E) Providing support to individuals following either the loss of pregnancy or birth of a child for up to one year.”.

-(2) “Medicaid” means the medical assistance programs authorized by title XIX of the Social Security Act, approved July 30, 1965 (79 Stat.
-343; 42 U.S.C. § 1396 et seq.), and by section 1 of An Act To enable the District of Columbia to receive Federal financial assistance under title XIX of the Social Security Act for a medical assistance program, and for other purposes, approved December 27, 1967 (81 Stat.
-744; D.C.
-Official Code § 1-307.02), and administered by the Department of Health Care Finance.
+(3) A new paragraph (11A) is added to read as follows:

-(3) “Postpartum” means the time after delivery when maternal physiological
+“(11A) “Postpartum” means the time after delivery when maternal physiological

-changes related to pregnancy return to the nonpregnant state, which may last for as long as 12 months after delivery.
+changes related to pregnancy return to the nonpregnant state, which may last for as long as 12 months after delivery.”.

-(4) “Transportation costs” means expenses incurred for travel using public transportation or a public or private vehicle-for-hire service regulated by the Department of For-Hire Vehicles, but does not include the cost of travel by private vehicle or parking fees.

-Sec 5043.
-Doula guidelines for training.

-(a) An individual applying to be approved as a doula under this subtitle shall establish to the Department of Health’s (“Department”) satisfaction that the individual:

-(1) Completed a training program by an organization approved in doula training by the Department; and

-(2) Successfully completed any other requirements as determined by the Department.
+(c) Section 203(a) (D.C.
+Official Code § 3-1202.03(a)) is amended as follows:

+(1) Paragraph (2) is amended by striking the phrase “the practice of medicine,” and inserting the phrase “the practice of medicine, the practice of doulas,” in its place.

+(2) Paragraph (8) is amended as follows:

+(A) Subparagraph (G) is amended by striking the phrase “; and” and inserting a semicolon in its place.

+(B) Subparagraph (H) is amended by striking the period and inserting the phrase “; and” in its place.

+(C) A new subparagraph (I) is added to read as follows:

+“(I) The practice

+of doulas.”.

+(d) Section 501(a)(3) (D.C.
+Official Code § 3-1205.01(a)(3)) is amended by striking the phrase “advanced practice registered nursing,” and inserting the phrase “advanced practice registered nursing, doula,” in its place.

+(e) A new section 672 is added to read as follows:

-Sec.
-5044.
-Coverage of doula services.
+“Sec.
+672. Reimbursement for doula services.

-(a) By October 1, 2022, health insurance coverage through Medicaid or the DC HealthCare Alliance and the Immigrant Children’s Program shall cover and reimburse eligible services provided by doulas; except, that no Medicaid payment shall be made until such time that the Centers for Medicare and Medicaid Services approves the Medicaid State Plan amendment described in subsection (b) of this section.
+“(a) By October 1, 2022, health insurance coverage through Medicaid or the DC HealthCare Alliance and the Immigrant Children’s Program shall cover and reimburse eligible services provided by doulas; except, that no Medicaid payment shall be made until such time that the Centers for Medicare and Medicaid Services approves the Medicaid state plan amendment described in subsection (b) of this section.

-(b)(1) By September 30, 2022, the Department of Health Care Finance (“DHCF”) shall submit for approval from the Centers for Medicare and Medicaid Services an amendment to the Medicaid State Plan to authorize the Medicaid payments described in this section.
+“(b)(1) By September 30, 2022, the Department of Health Care Finance (“DHCF”) shall submit for approval from the Centers for Medicare and Medicaid Services an amendment to the Medicaid state plan to authorize the Medicaid payments described in this section.

-(2) While preparing the Medicaid State Plan amendment application, DHCF shall:
+“(2) While preparing the Medicaid state plan amendment application, DHCF shall:

-(A) In consultation with organizations providing doula services and other relevant entities, establish processes for billing and reimbursement of doula services, including:
+“(A) In consultation with organizations providing doula services and other relevant entities, establish processes for billing and reimbursement of doula services, including:

-(i) Setting competitive reimbursement rates;
+“(i) Setting competitive reimbursement rates;

-(ii) Setting a reasonable number of doula visits to be reimbursed during the course of the pregnancy and postpartum period;
+“(ii) Setting a reasonable number of doula visits to be reimbursed during the course of the pregnancy and postpartum period;

-(iii) Developing program support and training for doula service providers to facilitate billing; and
+“(iii) Developing program support and training for doula service providers to facilitate billing; and

-(iv) Assessing the viability of incentive payments to doulas whose clients attend postpartum appointments with a medical provider.
+“(iv) Assessing the viability of incentive payments to doulas whose clients attend postpartum appointments with a medical provider.